jarredr/algorithms/README.md

 # Algorithms

-This project is an exploration and implementation of common algorithms in TypeScript.
+This project is an exploration and implementation of common algorithms and data structures in TypeScript.

 My implementations will aim to be performant, but since this is a learning exercise, readability is favoured.